 FPGA acceleration delivers high download speeds and helps you quickly step through your code on single and multicore devices.

-The second-generation probes, DSTREAM-ST and DSTREAM-PT come with a state of the art target interface design which auto-tunes to the target platform.
+The second-generation probes, DSTREAM-ST, DSTREAM-PT and DSTREAM-HT come with a state of the art target interface design which auto-tunes to the target platform.

 DSTREAM debuggers are fully integrated into the Arm Development Studio which includes powerful software utilities to assist with SoC bring-up and hardware validation.
 It also provides interfaces for third-party and custom tools.
 From initial development to device bring-up, make Development Studio and DSTREAM-PT your debug solution.